Dr. Darya and Kevin Rose Talk Meditation Retreats, Diet, Seasonal Eating, and More

 The process in which information stored in DNA is converted into instructions for making proteins or other molecules.
 Gene expression is highly regulated.
 It allows a cell to respond to factors in its environment and involves two processes: transcription and translation.
 Gene expression can be turned on or off, or it can simply be increased or decreased.

-The "hunger hormone", also known as lenomorelin, a peptide hormone produced by ghrelinergic cells in the gastrointestinal tract, which then acts on hypothalamic brain cells both to increase hunger, and to increase gastric acid secretion and gastrointestinal motility to prepare the body for food intake.
+A peptide hormone that regulates hunger.
+Ghrelin, also known as lenomorelin, or the "hunger hormone," is produced by ghrelinergic cells in the gastrointestinal tract.
+It acts on hypothalamic brain cells to increase hunger, gastric acid secretion, and gastrointestinal motility to prepare the body for food intake.
 Studies have shown that fasting plasma ghrelin levels are negatively correlated with insulin resistance.